 His field of interest is in U.S. history.
 His main area of research is the effects of reeducation, socialization, and cultural interaction between German Prisoners of War in World War II with respect to the democratization of Germany after the war.
 Other areas of research have been mining and the frontier in the Upper Midwest, Egypt and the Cold War, Camp 202 (a prisoner of war facility near Greeley during World War II), and the Philippine Insurrection.
 He has taught History 100, U.S. History to 1877.
 He teaches History 101-006, U.S. History from 1877, and will teach History 100 in the spring semester of 2009.

-During Fall 2013, Mr. Sawvel is teaching the following courses.
+During Spring 2014, Mr. Sawvel is teaching the following courses.
 Printable syllabi are available below: